 - Ask your clients for other work recommendations

 - Offer your clients a “retainer” option.
 This means that your clients will pay you a retainer fee every month.
+Retainers also make it easier when it comes time to send your monthly invoice.
 In exchange, your services will be available to them anytime during the year.
 Then, you can give them a discount or flat rate on the design jobs they ask for throughout the year.

 These are just some ways on how you can manage your money.
 But keep in mind that you can only anticipate these things if you know and understand your cash flow well.

 Given the reasons why it’s important to understand your cash flow as a freelance designer, you need to take steps to learn the financial side of freelancing as well.
 With a little research and effort, you can surely do it.
 It won’t be that hard.